Biosimilars in global markets Ha sido salvado

 To develop a global biosimilars strategy, manufacturers will need to address a set of strategic choices – including “where to play” and “how to win.”
 In determining where to play, manufacturers must decide which regions present the greatest potential for growth in the near and longer term.
-To help guide them through this process, Deloitte conducted a deep analysis of the developed markets of the United States, EU5 and Japan, and emerging markets including the BRICS (Brazil, Russia, India, China and South Africa) and MIST (Mexico, Indonesia, South Korea and Turkey) countries.
+To help guide them through this process, Deloitte conducted a deep analysis of the developed markets of the United States, EU5 and Japan, and emerging markets including the BRICS (Brazil, India, China and South Africa) and MIST (Mexico, Indonesia, South Korea and Turkey) countries.

 The analysis focused on six dimensions: access to affordable biologics, regulatory pathway, payer acceptance, prescriber acceptance, patient acceptance, and biosimilars presence.

 Developed markets, with the exception of the US, represent the greatest biosimilars presence today.
 In today’s emerging markets, biosimilars have little to no presence.
 However, the limited patient access to affordable biologics and the openness of physicians to low-cost therapies may offer potentially significant opportunities if the right strategy is in place.

 Key themes in emerging markets